 At a board of directors meeting Susan Warde was appointed as a new Board member.

 Doris Larson volunteered to help with the newsletter and helped produce the Fall issue (Vol. 28 No. 4 Autumn 1980).
 Mary Maguire Lerman contributed an article on White Snakeroot.

 A volunteer appreciation event had been planned for Sept.
 27 but of 40 invitations sent out there were only 4 replies from volunteers and 6 from board members, so the event was cancelled.
 25 volunteers were on the list as having helped during the season.

-During the year Lynne Holman, Lynn Deweese and John Murtfeldt, with help from Moana Beim, were preparing a statement of the Friends believed to be the long-range plan for the Garden and to let the public know what the Friends position would be on certain issues.
+During the year Lynne Holman, Lynn Deweese and John Murtfeldt, with help from past presiden Moana Beim, were preparing a statement of what the Friends believed to be the long-range plan for the Garden and to let the public know what the Friends position would be on certain issues.
 The document was finished in the fall and printed.
 Here is the text: